lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 ### Deliverables

-At the end of the deployment, the following deliverables are available (the following screenshots are with the default values):
+At the end of the deployment, the following deliverables are available (the following screenshots reflect the default values):

 - A timestamped transcript file in the script directory
 - A .rdg file on the Desktop with all the information to connect to the Session Hosts (cf. [here](#remote-desktop-connection-manager))